isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 > info "Information"
 > There are a lot of tools that allow us to run a qcow2 image in libvirt.
 In this example I used `virt-install`, however other tool that makes easy deploy VM images and worth exploring is [kcli](https://github.com/karmab/kcli)

-First, install [virt-install](https://linux.die.net/man/1/virt-install), which is a command line tool for creating new KVM , Xen, or Linux container guests using the "libvirt" hypervisor management library, and run a new VM from the golden image:
+First, install [virt-install](https://linux.die.net/man/1/virt-install), which is a command line tool for creating new KVM, Xen, or Linux container guests using the "libvirt" hypervisor management library, and run a new VM from the golden image:

 ```sh
 $ yum install virt-install -y